Sebastian-TheDataDetective/Data_Analysis_Portfolio/README.md

 The aim of this project was to evalaute the datasets and determine the extent to which it is possible to use the datasets to deliver the three proposed projects.
 The assessment of data quality was carried out using various functions {e.g. .head(); .shape(); .column(); .dtype(); .value_counts(); .describe(); .unique(); .isnull(); .isin(), etc.} in python.

-**Skills:** Python coding; Requirement gathering and analysis; Data exploration and inspection; Data visualization; Detecting data anomalies and dealing with outliers (i.e. data validation and reliability checks)
+**Skills:** Python programming; Requirement gathering and analysis; Exploratory data analysis (EDA); Data visualization; Detecting data anomalies and dealing with outliers (i.e. data validation and reliability checks); and Data profiling

 **Technology/Tools:** Python, Pandas, Numpy, Matplotlib, Seaborn